lukasturcani/stk-vis/readme.rst

 * If you have molecules that were constructed from building block molecules, you can see which building blocks were used to make that molecule, and then you can see if those building blocks had building blocks too!
-You can keep doing this until you have found the base ones.
+You can keep doing this until you run out of building blocks.
 * Sort molecules according to property values to quickly find ones with the best or worst properties.